ncbi/elastic-blast-docs/docs/source/quickstart-aws.rst

 #.
 Replace YOURNAME on the "label" line with your name using all lower case letters.
 #.
 Replace YOURNAME on the "results" line with your name using all lower case letters.

-ElasticBLAST will place your results at gs://elasticblast-YOURNAME/results/BDQA.
+ElasticBLAST will place your results at s3://elasticblast-YOURNAME/results/BDQA.
 For your next search, you should use a different token than BDQA or remove those results, otherwise elastic-blast will refuse to run as it would overwrite your old results.

-This configuration file specifies three AWS instances, specified by "num-nodes", for your search.
-The BLASTP program searches proteins from the BDQA WGS project (obtained from a public cloud bucket) against the refseq_protein database.
+Since this is a small search, the configuration file specifies one AWS instance, specified by "num-nodes", for your search.
+The BLASTP program searches proteins from the BDQA WGS project (obtained from a public cloud bucket) against the swissprot database.

 In addition to the minimal parameters, the configuration file above includes some BLAST options.

-This search should take about 30 minutes to run and cost less than $3.
+This search should take about 10 minutes to run and cost less than $2.

 Run ElasticBLAST
 ----------------